 You’ve probably heard all about the power of influencers in your marketing strategy.
 More and more businesses are choosing to use them, with great results.
 We usually find influencers on Instagram to be the most successful.
 It’s usually an influencer’s favourite platform to use, thanks to its visual platform and the ability to post fun stories.
 So, you want to use Instagram influencers, but you’re not sure how to find an influencer who’s perfect for your needs.
 That’s where our handy guide comes in.
-So, read on for our How To Find Instagram Influencers: UK Guide!
+So, read on for our guide on how to find Instagram influencers!
 Already know what an influencer is?
 Skip ahead to How to choose an influencer!

 How To Find Instagram Influencers UK Guide: What exactly is an influencer?